 Well, I would say that, wouldn’t I?

-There are actually many, many research reports over th years that have proced conclusively that business who continue to invest in marketing always (always) come out of a recession stronger than their competitors.
-Thnaks to my friends at Designated Group who sent me a link a few days ago, that reminded me about this.
+There are actually many, many research reports over the years that have proved conclusively that businesses who continue to invest in marketing always (always) come out of a recession stronger than their competitors.
+Thanks to my friends at Designated Group who sent me a link a few days ago, that reminded me about this.

 The biggest issue for the business community at the moment is mounting fear.
 Whether that’s fear as to how the virus will impact the health of valued employees or fear as to whether UK businesses will be able to survive these ‘unprecedented’ times.
 As a result, many have started to cut costs, pause spend and retreat from day to day operations.
 For many, the first budget cut when facing times of adversity is marketing, and for the majority of business owners reading this article, this will come as no surprise.
 However, doing this makes no sense and here are five reasons why:

 1. You always need sales and marketing to run your business